Why planning ahead helps with behaviour management

 With your help, preschoolers and school-age children can plan interesting activities themselves, or you can get them involved in what you’re doing.
-For example, while grocery shopping you might ask your child to find particular items on the shelves and put them in the trolley, or to identify colours or words on labels.
-When queuing at the post office, you could play a quiet game of ‘I spy’ or 'Who am I?’
+For example, while grocery shopping you might ask your child to find things on the shelves and put them in the trolley, or to identify colours or words on labels.
+When queuing at the post office, you could play a quiet game of ‘I spy’ or ‘Who am I?’

 5. Encourage good behaviour

 During a challenging situation, look for and encourage behaviour you like.
-Take the time to stop what you’re doing every now and then to let your child know when you like what he’s doing.
+Take the time to stop what you’re doing every now and then to let your child know when you like what she’s doing.

 For example, during a shopping trip, you might praise your child for staying close, speaking in a quiet voice, and helping you find things.
-If the high-risk situation is a telephone call, you might briefly stop talking to praise your child for playing quietly.
+If the challenging situation is a telephone call, you might briefly stop talking to praise your child for playing quietly.

 6. Use consequences for behaviour you don’t like

 If you put the steps above into action, your child will be more likely to behave well.
 But it’s best to plan consequences that you’ll use if your child misbehaves.